Chris445/ebb-flow/README.md

 ## Notes to take away

+- The web is based from the print medium
 - We must keep in mind the web is a seperate new medium that is developing and growing
 - Use HTML for informational elements
 - Use CSS for more presentational elements
 - Use Style Sheets (CSS) to keep fonts, layouts and colors open to being adujusted by the individual viewer
-- The web must be adaptable to every viewers individual needs and screens
+- Keep websites FLEXABLE

 ## About the Author
 ### :sunny: :art: Caddy Cicogna :taurus: